Local Galois representations of Swan conductor one: Introduction

 \subsection{Notation}

 For a finite abelian group $A$, let $A^{\vee}$ denote the character group $\mathrm{Hom}_{\mathbb{Z}}(A,\bC^{\times})$.
-For a non-archimedean local field $K$, let \begin{itemize} \item $\cO_K$ denote the ring of integers of $K$, \item $\fp_K$ denote the maxmal ideal of $\cO_K$, \item $v_K$ denote the normalized valuation of $K$ which sends a uniformizer of $K$ to $1$, \item $\ch K$ denote the characteristic of $K$, \item $G_K$ denote the absolute Galois group of $K$, \item $W_K$ denote the Weil group of $K$, \end{itemize} and we put $U_K^m =1 +\fp_K^m$ for any positive integer $m$.
+For a non-archimedean local field $K$, let \begin{itemize} \item $\cO_K$ denote the ring of integers of $K$, \item $\fp_K$ denote the maximal ideal of $\cO_K$, \item $v_K$ denote the normalized valuation of $K$ which sends a uniformizer of $K$ to $1$, \item $\ch K$ denote the characteristic of $K$, \item $G_K$ denote the absolute Galois group of $K$, \item $W_K$ denote the Weil group of $K$, \item $I_K$ denote the inertia subgroup of $W_K$, \item $P_K$ denote the wild inertia subgroup of $W_K$, \end{itemize} and we put $U_K^m =1 +\fp_K^m$ for any positive integer $m$.